As you start to complete work on your thesis and get formatting approval from the UDTS office, you also need to prepare your thesis for submission.

 The largest part of that preparation is the signature collection process.

 To begin the signature collection process, you need signature pages.
 So, print your properly formatted signature page(s).
-If you are submitting two hard copies of your thesis, you need two signature pages.
-If you are submitting one hard copy of your thesis and one electronic copy, you need only one signature page.
 It is always a good idea to print an extra signature page.

-Once you have the appropriate number of signatures pages printed, it is time to start collecting signatures.
+Once your signature page is printed, it is time to start collecting signatures.

 You can collect signatures in one of two ways.